 Mylan's Board met four times in 2017.
 In addition to meetings of the Board, directors attended meetings of individual Board committees of which they were members.
 Each of the directors attended at least 75% of the aggregate of Mylan's Board meetings and meetings of committees of which they were a member during the periods for which they served in 2017.
 Directors are expected to attend the annual general meeting of shareholders of Mylan where practicable.
-All current members of the Board attended Mylan's 2017 Annual General Meeting of Shareholders (the "2017 AGM") as did Joseph C. Maroon, M.D., who was not nominated for re-election at the 2017 AGM and retired from Mylan's Board effective June 22, 2017.
+All current members of the Board attended Mylan's 2017 AGM as did Joseph C. Maroon, M.D., who was not nominated for re-election at the 2017 AGM and retired from Mylan's Board effective June 22, 2017.